 Please be sure to acknowledge the partial support of our funding in all work to which we contribute.
 Specific acknowledgment information is listed in the Acknowledgement & Logos section below.

-We promote clinical research on memory and aging that involves direct use of research volunteers, biomarkers, and other clinical data collected through the University of Michigan Memory and Aging Project.
+The Michigan Alzheimer's Disease Center promotes clinical research on memory and aging that involves direct use of research volunteers, biomarkers, and other clinical data collected through the University of Michigan Memory and Aging Project.
 We manage a well-characterized data set to facilitate recruitment for Center-supported projects and publications.

-Investigators wishing to utilize the research volunteer database must complete the MADC Resource Application
+Investigators wishing to utilize the research volunteer database must complete the MADC Resource Application.

 More information